The 5 most important things Fed Chair Powell said about the banking crisis Wednesday

 Is the financial sector stable?
 Powell says banking system is ‘sound’ following SVB collapse

-The bank suffered a rapid online and social media-driven bank run from its tech and venture capitalist depositors, leaving it without enough funds to stay solvent.
+The bank suffered a rapid online and social media-driven bank run from its tech and venture capitalist depositors, which left it without enough funds to stay solvent.
 That prompted federal regulators to shut down the bank and protect all deposits.

 Powell noted that federal supervisors were “very much engaged” with Silicon Valley Bank but were unable to stop its collapse.
 The Fed is investigating why that was the case, Powell said, adding that he welcomes independent investigations into regulatory blunders.